kevinchar93/job-application-postcode-task-2017/Analysis.md

-made a list of functions an ordered according to % of cpu time each Took looked into making functions that take most cpu time run faster csv.Reader.Read in particular changed csv.Reader.Read to a bufio.Reader.ReadString function call reducing time it takes to read from 47% to about 39%
+made a list of functions an ordered according to % of cpu time each Took looked into making functions that take most cpu time run faster csv.Reader.Read in particular changed csv.Reader.Read to a bufio.Reader.ReadString function call reducing time it takes to read from 47% to about 39% changed program to use parallel pipeline for reading -> creating import records -> validating records validation records taking up most cpu time parallelized that section letting it run on 3 goroutines and have 2 other routines adding up the results significant improvements in wall time made